 I suggest that the Confucian practice of questioning, sketched earlier, corresponds to this characterisation, since it includes all three of its components.
 But it also adds new dimensions, including an array of epistemic and non-epistemic motivations and a sensitivity to the bodily performance of questions.

 First, Confucianism has a well-articulated conception of the good that specifies what counts as worthwhile content – namely, the knowledge, skills, and forms of understanding necessary to moral self-cultivation, such as the Six Arts and Classics.
 Lin Fan’s question was ‘noble’ because it pertained to what is fundamentally worthwhile: the origins and grounds of practices of moral self-cultivation.
 Second, the Confucian practices of questioning specify the correct performance of questions, as one might expect of a tradition with an acute sensitivity to embodied, ritualised practice.
 Good questions, recall, must be ‘incisive’, clear, efficient, and expressed in a manner that is ‘earnest and critical, but also affable’ (13.28).
 One stands to ask questions, sits down to hear the answers, and evinces a respectful demeanor, and so on.
-By contrast, bad questions are ones that are ill formed, careless, or expressive of superficiality and as such were likely to elicit silence, frowns, rhetorical counter-questions or sarcastic replies (3.22, 9.2).
+By contrast, bad questions are ones that are ill-formed, careless, or expressive of superficiality and as such were likely to elicit silence, frowns, rhetorical counter-questions, or sarcastic replies (3.22, 9.2).
 In the case of bad questions, we again see a role for socially textured bodily comportment in questioning practice.

 The third aspect of virtuously inquisitive questioning, namely the sensitivity to context, comes through in several Analects.
 Perhaps the best example is a critics’ efforts to mock Confucius’s consistent tendency, when visiting ancestral temples, to ask questions ‘about everything that took place’: